 Top Left: OPEN.
-The bottom wire touches the base of the light bulb, but the top wire does not.
-The top wire is touching the top of the light bulb, but because the glass of the light bulb does not conduct electricity, it is an obstacle that prevents electricity from flowing along the wires.
+The bottom wire touches the base of the light bulb but the top wire does not.
+The top wire touches the top of the light bulb, and because the glass of the light bulb does not conduct electricity, it is an obstacle that prevents electricity from flowing along the wires.